pester/Pester/README.md

 This powers many of the features in this release and enables many others to be implemented [in the future](https://github.com/pester/Pester/issues?q=is%3Aopen+is%3Aissue+milestone%3A5.x).

-To reap the benefits, you are asked to **put all your code into Pester controlled blocks**.
-All code should be placed inside of `It`, `BeforeAll`, `BeforeEach`, `AfterAll` or `AfterEach`.
-Don't put any code directly inside or outside of `Describe` or `Context`, without wrapping it in one of those block.
-This includes the setup on the top of the file.
+To reap the benefits, there are new rules to follow:

+**Put all your code into `It`, `BeforeAll`, `BeforeEach`, `AfterAll` or `AfterEach`.
+Put no code directly into `Describe`, `Context` or on the top of your file, without wrapping it in one of these blocks, unless you have a good reason to do so.**

+**All misplaced code will run during Discovery, and its results won't be available during Run.**

 This will allow Pester to control when all of your code is executed, and scope it correctly.
 This will also keep the amount of code executed during discovery to a minimum.
 Keeping it fast and responsive.
+See an [article explaining it in detail](https://jakubjares.com/2020/04/11/pester5-discovery-and-script-setup/).

 #### Put setup in BeforeAll
 If your test suite already puts its setups and teardowns into `Before*` and `After*`.
 All you need to do is move the file setup into a `BeforeAll` block: